Jcabreira/azure-quickstart-templates/sql-server-2014-alwayson-existing-vnet-and-ad/Readme.md

-# Create a SQL Server 2014 Always On Availability Group in an existing Azure VNET and an existing Active Directory instance
+# Create a SQL Server 2014 Always On Availability Group in an existing Azure VNET and an existing Active Directory instance with BYOL Image

 This template will create a SQL Server 2014 Always On Availability Group using the PowerShell DSC Extension in an existing Azure Virtual Network and Active Directory environment.